blais/xxdiff/README.rst

 Download
 ========

-* Source code can be found the public Mercurial repository, here:
+* Source code can be found in the public GitHub repository, here:

      http://github.com/blais/xxdiff